 I’ve said it before and I’ll say it again.
 A million times more.

 They need freedom to be bored, to explore, to use their hands, and to create something out of nothing.
-They need to learn how to be with themselves and how to use their growing brains to think up scenarios.
-Imagination!
-There’s a difference between playing and being entertained and when the kids start school there is far less time to play.
-During these formative years when your babies are home with you, let them play.
+Kids need to learn how to be with themselves and how to use their growing brains to think up scenarios.

 Choose toys that allow imagination, creativity, and that encourage focus.
 You’ll never be sorry you did.

 The following thing helps prepare kids for Kindergarten:

 Read to them every day.
 It’s powerful and it works.